getodk/docs/aggregate-upgrade.rst

 .. admonition:: Upgrade notes
    :class: upgrade

-   Existing 1.0 installations can upgrade to the 1.2 release, but, once upgraded, if you use the new form-versioning feature,these installations cannot downgrade from 1.2 to the earlier 1.0 releases.
+   Existing 1.0 installations can upgrade to the 1.2 release, but, once upgraded, if you use the new form-versioning feature, these installations cannot downgrade from 1.2 to the earlier 1.0 releases.

    MySQL and PostgreSQL require special upgrade instructions.
 The ``_filter_group`` table has a new column.
 If you are running ODK Aggregate 1.0 or 1.1, you will need to issue an ``alter table`` command on this table to add this column.